Congratulations, you have registered your new limited business on Companies House! The next step is registering for the Corporation Tax.

 Being late with your filings can mean you receive penalties from HMRC.
 These are as follows:

-Bear in mind if your tax return is late 3 times in a row, each £100 penalty is increased to £500.
+Bear in mind that if your tax return is late 3 times in a row, each £100 penalty is increased to £500.

 Don't forget to check!
 Your new business might also be eligible to pay additional taxes including: